Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Cumulative Distance Range: 33 — 66 km (20 — 40 miles)
+Cumulative Distance Range: 25 – 63 km (15 – 38 miles)

 Included Meals: Breakfast, Lunch

-Originally built as a temple, lighthouse, and warehouse, the Mezquita was once the second-largest mosque in the world and later consecrated as a Christian church after Córdoba was captured by the Spanish in the 12th century.
+Originally built as a temple, lighthouse, and warehouse, the Mezquita later became the second-largest mosque in the world.
+After Córdoba was captured by the Spanish in the 12th century, it was consecrated as a Christian church.
 Today, it is considered one of the world’s greatest examples of Moorish architecture.
-From the Mezquita, you’ll see the Alcazar de los Reyes Cristianos, and the Archiepiscopal Palais, the Roman Bridge with 16 arches spanning the Guadalquivir River, as well as the synagogue built in 1315 in La Judería.
-Córdoba is also an excellent place to shop for pottery, silverwork, abanicos (fans), cotton and leather goods, embroidered mantillas (scarves), shawls, and wooden crafts.
-A Bullfighting Museum pays homage to the controversial sport.
+From the Mezquita, you’ll see the Alcázar de los Reyes Cristianos, the Archiepiscopal Palace, the Roman Bridge with its 16 arches spanning the Guadalquivir River, and the synagogue built in 1315 in La Judería.

 Included Meals: Breakfast